Natural resource sector radio system

-Approximately 85% of the Province is covered by the government’s Natural Resource Sector (NRS) two-way radio communication network.
+Approximately 85 percent of the province is covered by the B.C. government’s natural resource sector two-way radio communication network.
 Radio communication is essential for natural resource workers who are fighting forest fires, conducting forest safety checks or need assistance while in the field.

 Access